 Corn on the Cob: Summertime is the best time to get inexpensive corn on the cob.
 You can grill it in their husks right along with the bbq chicken!

-Watermelon: Watermelon is one of the most expensive foods for the amount you get.
+Watermelon: Watermelon is one of the least expensive foods for the amount you get and it is red.
 You can make watermelon salads, fruit bowls and other yummy side dishes that will fill your family and guests up!

 Other things you can do inexpensively to celebrate our nation’s independence are:

 - Have a backyard party and have everyone bring a dish to pass.

 - Add sparklers to your burgers when serving them.

 - Don’t pass up invites to friends or family who are having backyard parties and take a dish to pass.

 - Don’t feel like you have to go all out with decorations.
 Simply using red, white and blue paper plates, cups and napkins will give your home a patriotic feel.